dlnorman/standalone-bookmarks/README.md

 ### Embedding in Hugo or Other Static Sites

-You can display recent bookmarks on your website using the JSON API:
+You can display recent bookmarks on your website using the JSON API.

+#### Basic Hugo Example with Markdown Support

 ```go
 {{ $url := "https://yourdomain.com/bookmarks/recent.php?limit=5" }}